f1oat/Launchpad-X-gateway/README.md

 Enjoy!

 ## Compiling
-To build from source you need [Gradle](https://gradle.org/).
-Once you have gradle installed simply run `gradle wrapper` to obtain the correct version of Gradle, then `./gradlew build` to build the project.
+To build from source simply run `./gradlew runShadow`.
+This will build and run the program.
+The runnable jar file will be at `build/libs/Launchpad-X-gateway-all.jar`.